Delay slot: Branch delay slots

-When a branch instruction is involved, the location of the following delay slot instruction in the pipeline may be called a branch delay slot.
+Implementations

 Branch delay slots are found mainly in DSP architectures and older RISC architectures.
-MIPS, PA-RISC, ETRAX CRIS, SuperH, and SPARC are RISC architectures that each have a single branch delay slot; PowerPC, ARM, Alpha, and RISC-V do not have any.
-DSP architectures that each have a single branch delay slot include the VS DSP, μPD77230 and TMS320C3x.
+MIPS, PA-RISC (delayed or non-delayed branch can be specified), ETRAX CRIS, SuperH (unconditional branch instructions have one delay slot), Am29000, Intel i860 (unconditional branch instructions have one delay slot), MC88000 (delayed or non-delayed branch can be specified), and SPARC are RISC architectures that each have a single branch delay slot; PowerPC, ARM, Alpha, V850, and RISC-V do not have any.
+DSP architectures that each have a single branch delay slot include μPD77230 and the VS DSP.
 The SHARC DSP and MIPS-X use a double branch delay slot; such a processor will execute a pair of instructions following a branch instruction before the branch takes effect.
-The TMS320C4x uses a triple branch delay slot.
+Both TMS320C3x and TMS320C4x use a triple branch delay slot.
+The TMS320C4x has both non-delayed and delayed branches.

 The following example shows delayed branches in assembly language for the SHARC DSP including a pair after the RTS instruction.
 Registers R0 through R9 are cleared to zero in order by number (the register cleared after R6 is R7, not R9).
 No instruction executes more than once.